Steve Smith (comedian): Early life

 Smith was born in Toronto on Christmas Eve 1945.
 Before turning to comedy, he studied engineering at the University of Waterloo and then worked a variety of jobs.
-In 1979, he began to produce, write, and star in Smith & Smith, a sketch comedy series with a cast consisting of Smith and his wife, Morag Smith.
-The show was produced for Hamilton, Ontario's CHCH-TV and syndicated to other television stations in Canada.
+In 1979, he began to produce, write, and star in Smith & Smith, a sketch comedy series with a cast consisting of Smith and his wife Morag.
+The show was produced for Hamilton, Ontario's CHCH-TV and syndicated to other television stations in Canada, and featured the first appearances of the Red Green character.

 Career

 In 1985, Smith created the family sitcom Me & Max.
 After the first season the Smiths went back to sketch comedy, creating the series The Comedy Mill, which ran for four years.
 Smith was a writer on Offside, a sports comedy series for CTV, head writer for Global's Laughing Matters, and the TV pilot of Out of Our Minds with David Steinberg.
 He wrote three episodes of CBS' Top Cops series.

-In 1991 Smith starred in The Red Green Show.
-In all, 300 episodes of the series were produced.
-In 1997, Smith was credited as his alter-ego, Red Green, in "Pavement", an episode of the Cartoon Network/Adult Swim show Space Ghost Coast to Coast.
+In 1991, Smith co-created The Red Green Show and portrayed its titular character; the series ran for 15 seasons and 300 episodes until its end in 2006.
+In 1997, Smith was credited as his alter-ego, Red Green, in the "Pavement" episode of the Cartoon Network/Adult Swim show Space Ghost Coast to Coast.
 In 2002 the full-length movie Duct Tape Forever was produced.
 Smith writes a syndicated newspaper column as Red Green, distributed by Newspaper Enterprise Association.
 In 2009, as a public service announcement by the Ontario Provincial Police and the Ontario Power Generation, Smith supplied his voice to a talking fish, warning of the dangers of illegal fishing near government hydro dams.
 In 2004, Smith hosted a show on Space called Steve Smith Playhouse.

-Steve Smith has performed as Red Green on several tours, including the "Wit & Wisdom" Tour (2013), "How to Do Everything" Tour (2014), and the "I'm Not Old, I'm Ripe" North American Tour (2016).
+Smith has performed as Red Green on several tours, including the "Wit & Wisdom" Tour (2013), "How to Do Everything" Tour (2014), and the "I'm Not Old, I'm Ripe" North American Tour (2016).
 The 2019 North American tour, "This Could Be It", began in March 2019 and ran until the end of October, with shows in 34 U.S. cities and 29 Canadian cities.

 Personal life

 Smith and his wife Morag have been married since 1966 and have two sons, Dave and Max.
-They also have three grandchildren.
+They also have six grandchildren.

-On February 17, 2006, Smith was made a Member of the Order of Canada, and on June 13, 2011, Smith received an honorary Doctor of Letters from McMaster University.
+On February 17, 2006, Smith was made a Member of the Order of Canada.
+On June 13, 2011, he received an honorary Doctor of Letters from McMaster University.
+On February 24, 2023, he was inducted into the Canadian Comedy Hall of Fame as a Creator and Performer, the first inductee in two categories.